This post contains affiliate links. Click here to view my full affiliate policy.

 With mindful meditation, the object is to quiet the mind

-This can be achieved by picking a sound in your current room to focus on.
-It could be the sound of an air conditioner or the sound of your own breath.
+This can be achieved by picking a simple sound in your room to focus on.
+It could be the whirling of a fan or the sound of your own breath.

 Simply focus on the sound, and when your thoughts start to wander, gently bring your focus back.